goodscloud/goodscloud-third-party/README.md

     npm install

-3. Set the credentials of your GoodsCloud-API user as environment variables:
+3. Set the credentials of your GoodsCloud-API user in ``config.js``

-    export GC_USERNAME=username
-    export GC_PASSWORD=password

 4. Run the app: